The curve cone of almost complex 4-manifolds: Configurations of negative curves on rational and ruled surfaces

 \begin{lemma} Let $M=\mathbb CP^2\# k\overline{\mathbb CP^2}$.
 Then \begin{enumerate} \item there is no irreducible curve $C$ such that $C^2, K\cdot [C]\ge 0$ when $k<9$. \item For $k=9$, the only such curve classes are $-mK=3mH-mE_1-\cdots-mE_9$, $m>0$. \end{enumerate} \end{lemma}

 \begin{proof} Let $[C]=aH-b_1E_1-\cdots-b_kE_k$ with $k\le 9$.
 The conditions then read as Since it is a $J$-holomorphic curve class for a tamed $J$, with $C^2\ge 0$, we have $a>0$ by the Lemma \ref{int>0}.
 Hence It is a contradiction if $k<9$.
 When $k=9$ the equality holds if and only if $a=3m>0$ and $b_i=m$. \end{proof} Especially, it shows that there are no curve classes such that $\dim_{SW}([C])=0$ and $g_J([C])>0$ when $k<9$.
-There is a technical lemma for higher genus curve classes, which we will need later.
+There is a technical lemma for higher genus curve classes.